bioscan-ml/BIOSCAN-5M/README.md

   </div>
 </div>
 <div align="left">
-  <p><b>Distribution of class- and (Insecta) order-level taxa</b> for seen and unseen data partitions.
+  <p><b>Figure 6: Distribution of class- and (Insecta) order-level taxa</b> for seen and unseen data partitions.
 The distributions reflect that of known and newly-discovered species, respectively.</p>
 </div>